“I’m afraid to take him anywhere because I know it will end with my embarrassment.”

 This parenting thing isn’t about training them to look good in front of others.
 That’s what they do in the circus.

 They are going to do stupid things.
 They are going to yell when it’s a really good time to be quiet.
 They are going to spill something that I told them not to touch.
-They are going to hit each other RIGHT after a long talk about loving your siblings.
+They are going to hit each other RIGHT after a long talk about loving their siblings.
 It’s going to happen.

 I can’t force my kids to act a certain way in any situation, EVER.
-I can try to coax them with limited success and sometimes ridiculous bribes, but that’s not what I’m really after and I know that.
+I can try to coax them with limited success and sometimes ridiculous bribes, but that’s not what I’m really after, and I know that.

-So what am I after?
+So, what am I after?
 That is the question of the hour.
 My ultimate goal isn’t to raise children who make me look good.
-Which is a good thing, because I’d be in for a huge disappointment (just like every other parent).
+Which is a good thing because I’d be in for a huge disappointment (just like every other parent).

-That’s not my goal in parenting and I am guessing it’s not yours either.
+That’s not my goal in parenting, and I am guessing it’s not yours either.
 My heart’s desire is to raise godly children who love and serve those around them.
 I want to raise children who live their lives as an act of worship to the Savior and Creator of the universe.
-I’ll be honest, sometimes that seems a little far-fetched when you’ve got a toddler who just remodeled the house with a sharpie marker.
+I’ll be honest, sometimes that seems a little far-fetched when you’ve got a toddler who just remodeled the house with a Sharpie marker.

-I promise, it’s not far-fetched.
+I promise it’s not far-fetched.
 I know this because I know that God can be trusted.
 He has given us a high calling as parents, knowing that we are going to mess up and knowing that our children will too.
-He still gave that calling and we can rest assured that He will equip us for this job!
-(Hebrews 13:21)
+He still gave that calling, and we can rest assured that He will equip us for this job (Hebrews 13:21)!

-Truths to Remember when Embarrassed
+Truths to Remember When Embarrassed

 The next time we are faced with an embarrassing child situation, let’s remember these truths!